OpenKnowledgeButton/OpenKnowledgeButton/README.md

 Rationale
 ---------

-We want to help an open eco-system to grow our communities and make life easier for our users: Instead of having multiple , possible conflicting addons, we provide one customisable extension with a combined set of features.
+We want to create an open eco-system to grow our communities and make life easier for the people using annotation browser extensions: Instead of having multiple, possible conflicting addons, we provide one customisable extension with a combined set of features.

+Each application has the autonomy to freely and dynamically add or modify the features supported by the Open Knowledge Button.
+It functions as a public domain gateway for the functionality of each apps.

+People should have a good experience using the tool.
+To balance the benefit of the diverse functionalities vs downside of being overwhelmed by them, end-users can turn on/off functionalities that are not useful for them.
+As extension developers from different project, we should try our best to see how we can work in harmony, but ultimately it will be up to the end-user to decide what functionality he wants.
+On installation we provide a concise and user-friendly explanation of the customization functions.

-Our would like to motivate others to adopt the open annotation standards and enjoy a powerful extension that provides a complete solution for annotations.
+We hope this initiative would motivate others to adopt the open annotation standards and enjoy a powerful extension that provides a complete solution for annotations.

 Credits
 -------